CaNS-World/CaNS/README.md

 #### Detailed instructions
 The `Makefile` in root directory is used to compiled the code, and is expected to work out-of-the-box for most systems.
 The `build.conf` file in the root directory can be used to choose the Fortran compiler (MPI wrapper), a few pre-defined profiles depending on the nature of the run (e.g., production vs debugging), and pre-processing options, see [`doc/INFO_COMPILING.md`](doc/INFO_COMPILING.md) for more details.
 Concerning the pre-processing options, the following are available:

  * `DEBUG`                    : performs some basic checks for debugging purposes
  * `TIMING`                   : wall-clock time per timestep is computed
  * `IMPDIFF`                  : diffusion term of the N-S equations is integrated in time with an implicit discretization (thereby improving the stability of the numerical algorithm for viscous-dominated flows)
  * `IMPDIFF_1D`               : same as above, but with implicit diffusion *only* along Z; this option needs to be combined with `IMPDIFF` (required) and `DECOMP_Z` (optional, but recommended for best performance)
  * `SINGLE_PRECISION`         : calculation will be carried out in single precision (the default precision is double)
+ * `SINGLE_PRECISION_POISSON` : only the Poisson equation will be solved in single precision (requires explicit diffusion, or Z implicit diffusion with z-aligned pencils (i.e., `IMPDIFF`, `IMPDIFF_1D`, and `DECOMP_Z`)

 Finally, the older Makefile with explicit dependencies which was used in previous versions to compile CaNS is still present under `src/` (`makefile`).
 The pre-processing options above can be added there by appending `-D_[FEATURE]` to the variable `OTH` in the `makefile`.